 What Is Your Credit Report?

-Your credit report is a compilation of data about you that has been gathered by credit reporting agencies or “credit bureaus.”
-The credit reporting agencies sell this information to lenders and other companies and organizations with a legitimate business need to know how you manage credit.
-How you handle credit today will affect your access to credit later because lenders review your credit history when deciding whether to lend you money.
-The information included in your credit report includes:
+Your credit report is a compilation of data that is gathered and updated regularly by credit reporting agencies or “credit bureaus.”
+The credit reporting agencies sell this information to lenders and other companies and organizations to help them determine how you manage credit before lending, insuring or even hiring you.

 Will Financial Counseling Hurt Your Credit Score?

 Many people wonder if consulting with a financial counseling agency will affect their credit score.
 Your credit score is based on the information contained in your credit report.
 Simply obtaining counseling, whether it is for debt, housing or other financial issues, has no bearing on your credit score, it is not reported to the credit bureau.

 FICO® Score Facts: Does It Hurt Your FICO® Score If You Go To Credit Counseling?